elektrojupp/AD9954_TESTBOARD/README.md

 # Hardware
 Hardware folder contains PCB in as Kicad project.
-All used components in own libary, so it should be possible to open without problems.
+All used components/footprints/3D models in project specific libary, so it should be possible to open without problems.

 # Software
 Software folder contains a STM32CubeIDE project.